fiifikrampah/grmatl-netlify/README.md

-# Great Redemption Ministries Official Website
+# Great Redemption Ministries Website

 Welcome to the repository for the Great Redemption Ministries' website, accessible at [grmatl.org](https://grmatl.org).
 This site is a central hub for the church, providing information, resources, and live stream links to service streams on Youtube and Facebook.